-Valentine’s Day, also known as Saint Valentine’s Day, is celebrated on February 14 and has its origins in Western Christianity.
-It was the day to honor Christian martyrs named Valentinus, so it was not exactly the most romantic day.
-Valentine’s Day only began associated with romantic love after Chaucer’s poetry about Valentines’ in the 14th century.
+Valentine’s Day, also called Saint Valentine’s Day, is on February 14.
+Christians started it in Western Europe.
+It was the day to honor a Christian martyr named Valentinus, so it was not exactly the most romantic day.
+Chaucer’s poems about Valentines in the 1300s were the first to link Valentine’s Day to romantic love.

 Valentine’s day is celebrated all over the world!
 Photo by Steve Halama / CC BY

 The day has come a long way since then, and is now synonymous with heart-shaped boxes of chocolates and cards with confessions of love.
 It is not only for Westerners’ anymore, but its celebration has also spread all over the world, including Asia.